Wikipedia - Free Ency

 Mountain Biomes.
 Diagram showing a mountain biome with vegetation and animals similar to global biomes but over much smaller areas.

 Savoring the Wildlife on Grandfather Mountain.
 Grandfather Mountain, in the Blue Ridge Mountains, a part of the Appalachians, rises 5,946 feet above sea level.
 The elevation allows the mountain to boast of 16 distinct ecological communities.
 There are 7 environmental habitats featuring cougars, white-tailed deer, black bears and river otters.

 The Amazing Mountains and Lakes by Gheorghe Zamfir, the Lonely Sheperd.

 Aquatic Biomes.
 There are two types of aquatic biomes: marine regions and freshwater regions.
 Site includes Aquatic Biome Images.

 Aquatic Wildlife.
 Photographs of Fish, Crabs, Mudskippers, and Star Fish.

-The Canadian Heritage Rivers System.
+Canadian Heritage Rivers System.
+Canada's National River Conservation Program.
+Explore the Rivers.
 Find rivers by province or territory, by name of river, or click on the river's name on the map for more information.